MycroftAI/documentation/docs/mycroft-technologies/precise.md

 ---
+description: >-
-description: Precise is a Wake Word Listener.
+  Precise is a Wake Word Listener based on a neural network trained on sound samples.
 ---

 # Precise